TeskaLabs/asab/docs/contributing.md

 Surround top-level function and class definitions with two blank lines.

-Method definitions inside a class are surrounded by a single blank line.
+Surround method definitions inside a class with a single blank line.

-Extra blank lines may be used (sparingly) to separate groups of related functions.
-Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
+You may use extra blank lines (sparingly) to separate groups of related functions.
+You can omit blank lines between a bunch of related one-liners (e.g. a set of dummy implementations).

 Use blank lines in functions, sparingly, to indicate logical sections.

 ### Imports

-Imports shall be written one-per-line style as per the example below
+Write imports one-per-line style as per the example:

 ```python
 import os